To reduce the chance of tooth decay, it is important to maintain regular dental check-ups and good oral hygiene at home

-- tooth decay (cavities) from bacteria that has gained access to the tooth (If left untreated, cavities can lead to serious dental problems – including pain, infection and abscess.)
+- Tooth decay, or cavities, from bacteria that has gained access to the tooth (If left untreated, cavities can lead to serious dental problems including pain, infection and abscesses)

 Symptoms that may indicate you have a cavity and need a filling

 - Holes that are seen with the eye or felt with the tongue